devgiants/blog/source/_posts/2021-07-15-drifting-blues-9-writeup.markdown

 This is my write-up (my very first !) for Drifting Blues 9 VM, available on [HackMyVM](https://hackmyvm.eu/) platform.

 ## Enumeration
-After launching VM, I start as always by evaluate network attack footprint.
+After launching VM, I start as always by evaluating network attack footprint.

 ### Finding VM IP
 My local subnet is in the CIDR range 192.168.1.0/24, I do a `nmap` quick ping scan